React Compiler 1.0 - You Can Delete Your useCallback Hooks Now

 });

-The React Compiler must run first in your Babel plugin pipeline.
-The @vitejs/plugin-react handles this automatically when you configure it this way.
+The React Compiler must run first in your Babel plugin pipeline. @vitejs/plugin-react handles this when configured as shown.

-One thing to know: Vite without plugins uses pure esbuild for builds, which is extremely fast.
-Adding the React Compiler introduces Babel into the pipeline, which is slower.
-For most projects, the runtime performance gains from automatic memoization outweigh the build time cost.
-But if you're on a huge codebase where build time is critical, test both scenarios.
+Pure esbuild builds are fast.
+Adding the React Compiler introduces Babel, which is slower.
+For most projects, runtime performance gains outweigh the build time cost.
+If your codebase is large and build time is critical, benchmark both.

-The Vite team is working with the oxc team to add native support for the compiler.
-Once that ships (and when Rolldown officially releases in Vite), you'll get automatic memoization without the Babel overhead.
+The Vite team is working with oxc on native compiler support.
+Once that ships alongside Rolldown, you get automatic memoization without Babel.
 The React docs will update with migration info when that happens.

-Next.js 16 shipped in October with Turbopack as the default bundler.
-Vercel's running production sites on it (vercel.com, v0.app, nextjs.org).
+Next.js 16 shipped Turbopack as the default bundler in October.
+Vercel runs production sites on it (vercel.com, v0.app, nextjs.org).
 Their benchmarks show 2-5x faster builds depending on project size.

 Next.js 15.5 (August) had Turbopack in beta.
-By October it was stable enough to become the default.
-That's confidence.
+Two months later it became the default.

-Bun 1.3 added full-stack runtime support and can now compile entire apps into standalone binaries.
-Not directly related to React Compiler, but it's part of the same trend: tools getting faster without requiring you to change how you write code.
+Bun 1.3 added full-stack runtime support and compiles entire apps into standalone binaries.
+While not directly related to React Compiler, this is part of the same trend: tools getting faster without changing how you write code.

-Next.js switching to Turbopack as the default signals this isn't experimental anymore.
-They're running production infrastructure on it.
-That's not a beta feature, that's the new baseline.
+Next.js switching to Turbopack as the default signals this is production-ready.
+They run their own infrastructure on it.

 What To Do

-4. Remove React.memo from components where it's not needed
+- Remove React.memo from components where it is not needed

 The React Compiler installation guide has framework-specific setup for Next.js, Remix, Vite, and others.
 The Next.js 16 announcement covers Turbopack details.

-The React ecosystem moves fast, but this feels different.
-Compiler 1.0 and Turbopack becoming default aren't about learning new patterns—they're about the tools getting better while you keep writing the same code.
+Compiler 1.0 and Turbopack becoming default are not about learning new patterns.
+The tools got better while you keep writing the same code.